CheatSolutions/Important-Information/documentation/checks.md

 ```
 (There are more options available, the above is an example of the configuration)
 ## Canceled Server Events
 When a Minecraft server’s events are canceled, it is unlikely our Minecraft plugins will measure this event until it’s allowed again.
-For example, when the PlayerMoveEvent is canceled on Bukkit-based servers, a player cannot move on the server, leading to the Spartan anti-cheat to ignore checking the player for hack modules.
+For example, when the PlayerMoveEvent is canceled on Bukkit-based servers, a player cannot move on the server, leading to the Vacan anti-cheat to ignore checking the player for hack modules.